marcbllv/PredExpl/README.md

 #### Tree-based algorithms

 For a decision tree, extracting features contributions means check the path in the tree to reach a given point.
+In the case of a regression, this path would lead to the value associated with the example that is being scored, while in the binary classification case this path would lead to one of the classes (0 or 1).

+Here is an example on binary classification where the grey dot is being classified by the Decision Tree:

 ![Path through the tree](img/tree1.png)